jeevanreji/pubg1/README.md

 ## Running the Scripts

-You can **test KafkaLite yourself** using the Python benchmark scripts or compare with a standard Kafka cluster using Docker.
+You can **test PubG1 yourself** using the Python benchmark scripts or compare with a standard Kafka cluster using Docker.

 ---

-### 1. Test KafkaLite Sprint 5 Benchmark (Python)
+### 1. Test PubG1 Sprint 5 Benchmark (Python)

 1. **Start 4 brokers** in separate terminals (ports 8000–8003):